braylonsteffen/MMM-Todoist2/README.md

 ## Updates since MMM-Todoist:

 1. Uses the new Todoist API
-2. Now allows for sorting modules by multiple fields, instead of just one
+2. Now allows for sorting tasks by multiple fields, instead of just one
+3. Added `groupByProject` config property, which groups tasks by their project, then sorts using `sortOrder`

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/ZachR19/MMM-Todoist2.git`.
 A new folder will appear - navigate into it.